dannywly/es6-test/documents/setup.markdown

-# set up project file
+# set up project
+This document due to explain how to set up project enviroment.

+###Set up node